-The State Opioid Response Grant is focused on increasing access to MOUD, reducing unmet treatment needs, and reducing opioid overdose-related deaths in the District of Columbia through the provision of prevention, treatment, and RSS to individuals with OUD and STUD.
+The State Opioid Response Grant is focused on increasing access to medication for opioid use disorder (MOUD) treatment, reducing unmet treatment needs, and reducing opioid overdose-related deaths in the District of Columbia through the provision of prevention, treatment, and recovery support services (RSS) to individuals with opioid use disorder (OUD) and stimulant use disorder (STUD).
 The District is building a model with multiple access points to a coordinated network of treatment and RSS providers that will collaborate around the assessment, stabilization, and ongoing treatment of individuals with OUD and STUD.

 MOUD - buprenorphine, naltrexone, and methadone - are safe, effective, and can help improve patients' health and wellness.
 These medications have been proven to reduce cravings, returns to use, and overdose.
 Further, continued treatment enrollment in MOUD is associated with improved health, physical functioning, and quality of life, and reduced rates of mortality and utilization of high-intensity services.
 However, individuals may face barriers to accessing and continuing in MOUD treatment.
-A variety of factors may influence patient engagement, including transportation and childcare needs; housing stability; criminal justice involvement; employment status and quality of work environment; close/ongoing relationships with individuals with substance use disorders; sexual orientation, identity, and history; and safety of the home environment.
+A variety of factors may influence patient engagement, including transportation and childcare needs; housing stability; criminal justice involvement; employment status and quality of work environment; close/ongoing relationships with people with substance use disorders; sexual orientation, identity, and history; and safety of the home environment.
 Fragmented systems of care, stigma, and logistical challenges associated with MOUD prescribing may present additional barriers to patient engagement with MOUD.